Skrylas/AoMR-TutorialCampaign/Docs/Files.md

 The above file structure largely replicates the base AOMR file structure.

-As noted, the only 2 mandatory folders are the actual Campaign folder, which contains your scenarios, and the Strings folder which tells the game what the name of the Campaign and the Scenarios are.
+As noted, the only mandatory folder is the actual Campaign folder, which contains your scenarios.

 ### Campaign Folder:
 The Campaign folder will contain two things ([Tutorial Example](https://github.com/Skrylas/AoMR-TutorialCampaign/tree/main/TutorialCampaign/game/campaign/LearnToPlay)):